cdelavar/post-install-config/README.md

 <img src="https://imgur.com/blKuyZq.png" height="80%" width="80%" alt="Configure Agents"/>
 </p>
 <p>
-Now let's create the Agents that will be our help desk support professionals that work on the tickets.
+<b>Now let's create the Agents that will be our help desk support professionals that work on the tickets.
 While in the Admin Panel, click on Agents - Agents - Add New Agent.
-Enter a name, email, set their password, grant them access and permissions, and assign them to teams.
+Enter a name, email, set their password, grant them access and permissions, and assign them to teams.</b>
 </p>
 <br />